google/fonts/TRIVIA.md

 # github.com/google/fonts.git repo trivia

+## Incomplete greek-ext subsets

+Open Sans (and some others, like Roboto) are advertised as they supporting Extended Greek, but choosing the greek-ext subset will not display Open Sans (or the required font) for this range because they don't actually contain the required characters.
+You're welcome to commission these characters, though.

 ## Google Fonts Repo Wiki

 The previous fonts Mercurial repository had a wiki at <https://code.google.com/p/googlefontdirectory/wiki> which is no longer available.